gjjeffers/complexity_analyzer/README.md

 omitted by default to keep the payload concise.
 Pass `--show-operands` to retain the detailed maps.

-## Java Support
+## Language Support

+### Python

+Python files benefit from detailed metrics, including per-function cyclomatic complexity driven by the built-in AST module.

+### Java

-Java files benefit from the same metrics as Python.
-The analyzer performs basic lexical tokenization to compute Halstead and cyclomatic complexity scores, while the maintainability index is derived from those metrics and the effective source lines of code.
+Java files use lexical tokenization to compute Halstead and cyclomatic complexity scores, while the maintainability index is derived from those metrics and the effective source lines of code.
 Per-method cyclomatic complexity is not currently reported for Java because it would require a full parser, but the aggregate results match the module-level reporting used by many tools.

+### JavaScript

+JavaScript analysis mirrors the Java approach.
+The analyzer recognizes modern syntax, strips comments, and performs token-based Halstead and cyclomatic complexity calculations across `.js`, `.jsx`, `.mjs`, and `.cjs` files.

 ## Development